gregschlom/gregschlom.github.io/_posts/2014-04-22-starting-a-new-journey.md

 ## Outro ##

 That's all folks!
-That was the first installment of my not-really-monthly newsletter.
+That was the first installment of the development log (devlog) of my game.
 Expect a new one in a couple of weeks, sharing my first impressions of Cape Verde and more screenshots!

 If you read this far, please email me and tell me a little bit about yourself :)